ARYAN03214/Guvi-HCL-Project-2/README.md

 based on their physical measurements:

-Sepal Length
+•Sepal Length

-Sepal Width
+•Sepal Width

-Petal Length
+•Petal Length

-Petal Width
+•Petal Width

 The project uses the famous Iris dataset (150 samples) to train and test the model.